 This week I'm writing about economies of scope.
-You can read what they are here, and how they are produced here.
 The natural question at this point is: "why should a boutique consulting firm care about decreasing its marginal cost of serving clients?"

 I expect to give you a more holistic answer by the end of the week, but the concrete and direct benefits of economies of scope for boutique consultancies are two: